 Founder | Executive Director

-Tasneem is an award-winning contemporary visual artist and educator.
-She holds a BFA from OCAD University and has over 9 years of experience in arts programming.
-Her work stems from the belief that art has the power to overcome ethnocultural boundaries that divide us.
+Tasneem is an artist, author, and illustrator.
+She loves to create worlds full of magic and warmth, focusing on themes of resilience, empathy, and love.
+She is a member of the Women’s Art Association of Canada and North York Visual Artists.
+Her work as an educator stems from the belief that art has the power to overcome ethnocultural boundaries that divide us.
 That is why she finds it so important to use her knowledge as an artist to connect and empower people.
+She is an OCAD graduate with a major in Drawing and Painting and a minor in English.
 You can visit http://www.tasneemdairywala.com to view her artwork.

 PROGRAM AND OUTREACH COORDINATOR

 Charlotte is an emerging arts manager with a passion for increasing public access to arts and culture.
 She holds a B.A. in Fine Art History & Religious Studies from the University of Toronto, and a Graduate Certificate in Arts Administration & Cultural Management from Humber College.
 She has applied her skills widely in museum, healthcare, and municipal settings across the GTA, and is driven to create engaging and accessible opportunities for arts participation.

 Cecília holds a BFA in film studies and has built a diverse portfolio working in the Brazilian film industry.
 After arriving in Canada in 2014, she received a diploma in arts management from Western University and has since volunteered with multiple arts organizations in Toronto.
 Currently, Cecília works at North York Arts, and Queen Gallery.
 She is thrilled to be at Art Ignite to help to build communities through the arts.

 Owais Lightwala is an arts leader and creative producer.
 He is currently an Assistant Professor in Performance at the Creative School at